nghiamvt/web-boilerplate/README.md

 ```

+## REMOVE_DATA
-# REMOVE_DATA: Delete an item of an array or a field of an object (The recursion will detect itself)
+Delete an item of an array or a field of an object (The recursion will detect itself)

 ```
 import { REMOVE_DATA } from 'src/store/data-action';